-Sure, you’ve admired the lifestyles of the rich and famous (or not-so-famous).
+Sure, you’ve admired the lifestyles of the rich and famous — or the not-so-famous.
 But do you know how much it costs to live like them?

-Not surprisingly, living a lavish “0.1 percent” lifestyle involves some serious spending, from super-sized housing bills to personal assistants and security.
-Although most billionaires stay pretty tight-lipped about their spending, we “99 percent”-ers can occasionally get a glimpse into their outrageous spending.
+Not surprisingly, living a lavish lifestyle involves some serious spending, from super-sized housing bills to personal assistants and security.
+Although most billionaires stay pretty tight-lipped about their spending, the “99 percent”-ers can occasionally get a glimpse into their outrageous expenses.

 Not surprisingly, your home will be among the largest costs — especially if you’ve invested in a sprawling mansion worthy of a billionaire.

-Of course, you’ll also pay property taxes, homeowners insurance and maintenance, pushing your housing costs up even further.
-Better keep earning those billions.
+Of course, you’ll also pay for property taxes, homeowners insurance and maintenance, pushing your housing costs up even further.
+You better keep earning those billions.

 Living a billionaire’s lifestyle means traveling in style — and choosing the right car can be key to maintaining your brand image.
 As a billionaire, perhaps you’d invest in a luxury vehicle like a Ferrari or Bugatti.

-On top of a large upfront price tag — a Bugatti Veyron cost approximately $3.2 million in California a couple of years ago, according to Road & Track — you’ll also pay premium maintenance costs.
-A change of tires for the luxury car cost a reported $30,000 in 2015, and replacing the rims and tires cost at least $120,000.
-Overall, your annual maintenance alone could cost more than $150,000 annually, according to the website Secret Entourage.
+On top of a large upfront price tag — a Bugatti Veyron cost approximately $3.2 million in California in 2014, according to Edmunds — you’ll also pay premium maintenance costs.
+A change of tires for the luxury car, which is needed after 2,500 miles, cost a reported $33,000, according to the website Secret Entourage.
+With other expenses such as insurance, taxes, service and more, you can expect to pay $150,000 a year to own this car.